 The first survey gives some indications regarding the demographic situation of respondents.
-It is important to note that respondents to surveys 1, 2 and 3 are not necessarily the same persons because each survey was sent out at a different point in time to the whole database of phone numbers collected by IPIS.
+It is important to note that respondents to surveys 1, 2 and 3 are not necessary the same persons as each survey was sent out at a different moment to the whole database of phone numbers collected by IPIS.

-For each question, the number of respondents vary.
-Mobile surveys are subject to communication breach or skip logic which influences survey completion rates.
-Therefore, all statistics are provided as a percentage followed by the total number of respondents.
+For each question, the number of respondents may vary.
+Mobile surveys are subject to communication breach or skip logics which influence the completion of surveys.
+Therefore, all statistics are given in percentage followed by the response rate.